phpcfdi/finkok/README.md

 ## Copyright and License

-The phpcfdi/finkok library is copyright © [Carlos C Soto](http://eclipxe.com.mx/)
+The phpcfdi/finkok library is copyright © [PhpCfdi](https://github.com/phpcfdi)
 and licensed for use under the MIT License (MIT).
 Please see [LICENSE][] for more information.

 [contributing]: https://github.com/phpcfdi/finkok/blob/master/CONTRIBUTING.md